IBM/M3Benchmark/ARCHITECTURE.md

 ---

-## Task 1 — Slot-Filling (Sel/Slot MCP Server)
+## Task 1 — Slot-Filling / Selection (RouterMCPServer)

 ### Purpose

 The agent must identify the correct tool and fill its parameter slots from a natural-language query.
-Tools are loaded from a YAML "universe" configuration scoped to the requested domain.
+A single MCP entry point exposes either a generic slot-filling toolset or a specialised selection toolset (with dynamically generated column getters), switching between them at runtime based on which "tool universe" the agent selects for a given query.

 ### Container: `task_1_m3_environ`